‘Teen Mom 2’ Leah Messer Spends Time With Her Mom As Jeremy Calvert Fights ‘Racist’ Allegations

 Leah Messer did some traveling over the weekend.

-As her Teen Mom 2 co-stars Chelsea Houska and Jenelle Evans enjoyed their new babies, Leah Messer took to Instagram where she revealed that she and her mother, Dawn Spears, had traveled to Cleveland, Ohio for a cheerleading competition.
+As her Teen Mom 2 co-stars Chelsea Houska and Jenelle Evans enjoyed their new babies, Leah Messer took to Instagram where she revealed that she and her mother, Dawn Spears, had traveled to Cleveland, Ohio, for a cheerleading competition.

 “Trip with mom went well.
 Don’t see her much.
 So it was very nice!”
 Leah Messer wrote on Instagram along with a photo of herself and her mother on January 29.